Schossi/CityBuilderWeb/_pages/manual/howto/two.md

 ## Setup

-* Create a new unity project using the 2D template
+* Create a new unity project using the 2D template (Built-In)
+  * Remove the Input System Package if installed
 * Import TMP Essential Resources (Windows/TextMeshPro/...)
 * Import the CCBK Core Framework